base/base/docs/specs/interop/token-bridging.md

 ### Factory

 A token factory predeploy can ensure that `SuperchainERC20` tokens can be permissionlessly and deterministically deployed.
 Without a deterministic deployment scheme, maintaining a mapping of the token addresses between all of the chains will not be scalable.

-[TODO] We will create a design doc that covers `SuperchainERC20` factories and link it in this specs.

 ### Migration to the Standard